 Perhaps because of this, as long as human beings have existed, they have practiced both religion and politics.
 It was Albert Einstein’s who said, “Those who believe that politics and religion do not mix, understand neither.”
 Religion and politics have been interconnected in societies and countries throughout the ages, and this is certainly true of the Middle East, especially in modern times.

-In Israel, a country where the three monotheistic religions have existed side-by-side for centuries, the two are intricately entwined and have turned it into a global hero or villain depending on people’s perspective.
+In Israel, a country where the three monotheistic religions have existed side-by-side for centuries, religion and politics are intricately entwined and have turned it into a global hero or villain depending on people’s perspective.

 MA in Religious and Middle Eastern Politics

 Bar-Ilan University’s International School and the Department of Political Studies have launched a new online Master’s degree in Religious and Middle Eastern Politics, which will be taught entirely in English.

 According to Prof. Jonathan Fox, head of the new MA, the program has been in development for about two years.
 “We felt our department had much to offer international students, especially on the topics of religious politics and Middle Eastern politics, which is why we have been working with the International School to move it forward,” he said when asked why this degree was developed,” said Fox.